The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Methodology

 The \ac{ai}-based \ac{cdss} is designed to help \ac{icu} coordinators manage bed occupancy.
 When the \ac{icu} reaches capacity and new patients require intensive care, coordinators must decide which patients can be moved to another ward and which must remain in the \ac{icu}.
 Typically, such decisions rely on extensive clinical experience and a clinician's intuitive sense of whether a patient is stable enough to be transferred.
 However, when these decisions fall to assistant doctors who lack the same depth of experience, the quality of the decision-making process may be compromised.

 This is where the \ac{cdss} comes into play.
-It supports clinicians by predicting key indicators that guide the transfer decision---such as remaining \ac{los}, mortality probability, and readmission probability---using vital signs like heart rate and oxygen saturation from the past 24 hours.
-In particular, when the AI's predictions conflict with a clinician's intuition, the interpretability of the system is crucial for reconsidering and validating the final decision.
+It supports clinicians by predicting key indicators that guide the transfer decision\,---\,such as remaining \ac{los}, mortality probability, and readmission probability\,---\,using vital signs like heart rate and oxygen saturation as well as indicators such as the need for ventilation or the presence of an infection.
+When the AI's predictions conflict with a clinician's intuition, the interpretability of the system is crucial for reconsidering and validating the final decision.
 To generate these predictions, a \ac{dnn} is trained on time-series patient data spanning the years 2017 to 2024.
-Notably, the system does not suggest which patients to move, but only shows the predictions to help clinicians make decisions themselves.
+Notably, the system does not suggest which patients to move, but rather shows the predictions to help clinicians make their own decisions.